 You’ll set off with your gear to hike the 12 kilometres to base camp, following the valley to the foot of Mount Kauvvik (Mount D’Iberville), where you’ll settle in for the next few days.
 You’ll have plenty of time to explore the area and appreciate the sense of freedom it offers.

-Day 5: Hike to the summit for a spectacular view of the Torngat
+Day 5: Hike to the summit or Nachvak Fjord

-Day 9: Explore the village of Kuujjuaq and return voyage home
+Day 9: Explore the village of Kuujjuaq and return to Montreal

-After breakfast, Nunavik Parks staff will pick you up for airport check-in.
-You will then be taken on a tour of the village, a trip north along the Koksoak River, or an expedition to discover Kuujjuaq’s best-kept secrets.
-You’ll also have the chance to visit the local handicraft store, where you’ll find stone carvings, pualluk (Inuit mittens), kamik (Inuit boots), nasak (Inuit hat), and much more.
-You’ll head back south in the afternoon, your heart full of precious memories.
+After breakfast, a Nunavik Parks staff will pick you up to check you in at the airport.
+You’ll then be taken on a tour of the village, a trip north along the Koksoak River, or an expedition to discover Kuujjuaq’s best spots.
+You’ll also have the chance to visit the local craft shop, where you’ll find stone carvings, pualuk (Inuit mittens), kamik (Inuit boots), nasak (Inuit hat), and much more.
+You’ll then head back south in the afternoon, with a heart full of precious memories.

 Drones